Why are we alive? Why does anything exist?

 As long as I can remember, music called towards me, with a clear voice it spoke, often directly to me, with a purpose, direction, and meaning that other communication lacked.
 It spoke to me from beyond, from some invisible world.

-Since I could ask questions, mainstream story of who we are didn’t quite add up; “you go to school, then more school, then you get a job.”
-Either “There’s a god but we don’t talk about the details” or “Life is meaningless, and there’s only this world that humanity is accidentally destroying but no one knows how to hit the breaks.”
-The threat of extinction from climate change drove me insane as a 10 year old!
+Since I could ask questions, the mainstream story of who we are didn’t quite add up; “you go to school, then more school, then you get a job.”
+Either “There’s a god but we don’t talk about the details” or “Life is meaningless, and there’s only this world that humanity accidentally arose within that we’re accidentally destroying ” The threat of extinction from climate change drove me insane as a 10 year old!
 When I was lucky, people would level with me when something was going wrong, but I struggled to find that intimacy when things were going right.
 I often didn’t know how to uncover what I needed to say, or who I wanted to be.

 It seemed only music met me where I wanted to be — total meaning, pattern, ecstasy, catharsis, and intimacy.
 In the songs of the Beatles, Elliott Smith, Say Anything, Ben Folds, Dashboard Confessional, and the piano works of Chopin, Beethoven I found “it.”
 That missing thing.
-The ‘meaning of life’ — or at least the most meaningful thing in my life.
+The ‘meaning of life’ — or at least the most reasonable reason why I chose to stay living.

 As I started to jam with others and friends, music engendered relationships that sustained me through the rest of high school.
 This pattern flourished in college.
 I was an extremely dedicated musician at Brandeis.
-I composed, went from a “your skills are frighteningly bad — though you have a good heart” (a lovely professor of mine) to winning school awards as a composer & classical pianist.
+I composed numerous contemporary classical and experimental works, and went from a “your skills are frighteningly bad — though you have a good heart” (a lovely professor of mine) to winning school awards as a composer & classical pianist.

 The community at Brandeis always inspired me to go deeper.
 I had peers who were exceptional classical pianists, world-class graduate student composers, and lots of inquisitive “best friends” to help me have the patience to work hard and keep chaos at bay.